MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

   | Maximum number of assessment templates within an environment | 20 |
   | Maximum number of environment templates within an environment | 10 |

-## Multi-hierarchy for template
+## View and manage templates in parent environments

-In template library, users can only view and manage the templates created in the current environment.
-However, if there are templates created in an environment that is parent to the current environment, users will be able to view and select those templates from the **Template** drop down menu in the create resource flow.
-In another word, users in the children environments may create new resources using the template from a parent environment.
+In the template library for your current environment, you can only view and manage the templates created in that environment.
+However, if there are templates created in a parent environment to the current environment, you can view and select those templates from the **Template** drop-down menu in the **Create** resource flow.
+Geenrally, users in child environments can create new resources using templates from parent environments.

-## User permission for template
+## User permissions for template

-For user permission, reference [User role and access](user-roles-access.md) and [Payment service provider user roles and access](psp-user-roles.md)
+For information on user permissions, see [User role and access](user-roles-access.md) and [Payment service provider user roles and access](psp-user-roles.md)